DennisSchmitz/2018-09-10-RIVM/index.md

   <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>

+TODO: Make etherpad with link http://pad.software-carpentry.org/2018-09-10-RIVM

 > ## Data
 >
-> In days 1-2 we will use data from a long term evolution experiment published in 2012: [Genomic analysis of a key innovation in an experimental Escherichia coli population by Blount ZD, Barrick JE, Davidson CJ, and Lenski RE. (doi: 10.1038/nature11514)](https://www.nature.com/articles/nature11514).
+> During the course we will use data from a long term evolution experiment published in 2012: [Genomic analysis of a key innovation in an experimental Escherichia coli population by Blount ZD, Barrick JE, Davidson CJ, and Lenski RE. (doi: 10.1038/nature11514)](https://www.nature.com/articles/nature11514).
 >
-> We are using [this](http://pad.software-carpentry.org/2018-04-03-Utrecht) collaborative document.
+> We are using [this](http://pad.software-carpentry.org/2018-09-10-RIVM) collaborative document.
->
-> The etherpad of Day 1 is archived [here](files/2018-04-03-Utrecht-Day1.pdf).
-> The etherpad of Day 2 is archived [here](files/2018-04-03-Utrecht-Day2.pdf).
 {: .prereq}

 {% comment %}